Malesio/SilverLock/README.md

 `silverlock myfile.agl`

 Type your password once again, and poof.
-Chest open, you're rich.
+Your file comes back from the very depths of ~~hell~~ entropy.

 ## Why?

-I needed to store some SSH keys remotely, so better protecting them with something only I know.
-I also took the opportunity to write some basic crypto code and get it working, for what it's worth.
+I needed to store some SSH keys remotely, so better protecting them with something only I know (dubious argument at best, but eh).
+I also took the opportunity to write some basic crypto code and get it working using safe primitives, for what it's worth.
+Rest assured, I am not bollocks enough to [roll my own crypto](https://vnhacker.blogspot.com/2020/08/so-you-want-to-roll-your-own-crypto.html).

 ## Usage

 SilverLock is capable of encrypting several files at once with the same password.
-This is perfectly secure, as the underlying key used to actually encrypt the files are different (a random nonce is generated for each file).
+This is perfectly secure, as the underlying keys used to actually encrypt each file are different (keys are derived from the password using a KDF with a random salt).
 To encrypt multiple files at once, run:

 `silverlock file1 file2 file3...`

-SilverLock internally store the original file names and extensions in the newly protected files, named after the original but stripped from their old extension, so SilverLock can replace them with its own extension (.agl).
+SilverLock internally store the original file name and extension in the newly protected files, named after the original but stripped from their old extension, so SilverLock can replace them with its own extension (.agl).
 You may also rename them to lessen recognizability by third parties.
 To decrypt multiple files at once, that you *know* were protected with the **SAME** password, run:

 `silverlock file1.agl file2.agl file3.agl...`

-**NOTE**: After any operation with a file, SilverLock will shred and remove the original file.
+**NOTE**: After any operation on a file, SilverLock will shred and remove the original file.
 Use the `-k` or `--keep` option to disable this behaviour.

 ## Dependencies

-SilverLock uses CMake to compile, makes good use of the wonderful [libsodium](https://github.com/jedisct1/libsodium) library to perform actual crypto.
+SilverLock uses CMake to compile, and makes good use of the wonderful [libsodium](https://github.com/jedisct1/libsodium) library to perform actual crypto.

 SilverLock also comes with its own copy of [CLI11](https://github.com/CLIUtils/CLI11), used to parse command line arguments.

 ## Details

-- Key derivation is performed by a memory-hard algorithm, with a randomly generated salt (something something Argon2i)
+- Key derivation is performed by a memory-hard algorithm, with a randomly generated salt so password reuse is safe (something something Argon2i)
-- Less sensible data (like original file name, and salt used to generate the key) is stored at the beginning of the protected file, along with a keyed hash to check for malicious modifications of these data (something something Blake2b)
+- Additional data (like original file name, and salt used to generate the key) are stored at the beginning of the protected file, along with its own keyed hash to check for malicious modifications (something something Blake2b)
-- Actual file data is encrypted with a salted authenticated stream cipher (something something XChaCha20 stream cipher with Poly1305 authentication)
+- Actual file data are encrypted with an authenticated stream cipher (something something XChaCha20 stream cipher with Poly1305 authentication)

 ## !
 DISCLAIMER !